onfleet/ruby-onfleet/README.md

 containers.get(config, 'organizations', 'organizationId')
 ```

-To get a driver by location, use the `getByLocation` method:
+To get a driver by location, use the `get_by_location` method:
 ```
 worker.get_by_location(config, 'longitude_value', 'latitude_value', 'radius_value')
 ```
-The radius value defaults to 1000 meters if not provided as an argument.
+The `radius` value defaults to 1000 meters if not provided as an argument.

 ### **POST Requests**
 To create an entity object within an endpoint: